 - Melt the butter and chocolate together in the top of a double boiler or melt butter and chocolate together in the microwave stirring every 30 seconds.
 Remove from heat and let cool slightly.

-- In the bowl of a stand mixer or with an electric handheld mixer, beat the eggs until fluffy.
+- In the bowl of a stand mixer or with an electric handheld mixer, beat the eggs until light and foamy.
 Gradually beat in the sugar in 3 parts until mixture is pale and thick, then beat in vanilla.

 - With a heavy duty scraper, stir the melted chocolate mixture into the eggs.